zloirock/core-js/docs/features/es-standard/collections.md

 console.log(weakset.has(b)); // => false
 ```

-## Caveats when using collections polyfill:
+## Caveats when using collections polyfill

 - Weak-collections polyfill stores values as hidden properties of keys.
 It works correctly and doesn't leak in most cases.
 However, it is desirable to store a collection longer than its keys.